Focus face biometrics work on solving real-world problems, NtechLab Co-founder urges

 NtechLab’s biometric silhouette recognition went live on Russia’s massive CCTV network earlier this year, giving law enforcement a way to track criminal suspects across feeds from different cameras.
 The company has also developed an algorithm for analyzing the number of people in a space and their distance from each other, to support social distancing for the preventing COVID-19 transmission.
 Kukharenko describes the new features as part of the company’s focus on addressing real-life challenges.

-“We are interested in area-wide cases where we work with a lot of video screens and so-called difficult scenarios, like different facial occlusions, different lighting conditions, different angles of view where people don’t look at the camera, they just pass near it,” Kukharenko explains.
+“We are interested in area-wide cases where we work with a lot of video streams and so-called difficult scenarios, like different facial occlusions, different lighting conditions, different angles of view where people don’t look at the camera, they just pass near it,” Kukharenko explains.
 “For us its an interesting problem because it’s a real-life problem.
 We always try to improve the accuracy of our algorithm, and right now we have a leading position in these difficult wild scenarios.”

 The algorithms must not only be able to handle real-life scenarios, they must be fast enough to deal with large volumes of data from camera networks, and small enough for the required hardware to fit the customer’s budget.